oheriko/memsync/README.md

 ### The Solution

-**MemSync maintains living project memory that stays in sync with your code.**

-Agents read `.memsync/state.md` to understand your project completely.
-As they work, they update it.
-When you manually edit code, MemSync detects the changes and keeps state synchronized.

-**One source of truth.
+**MemSync organizes your project knowledge so agents understand everything before they start.**

+Agents read your complete documentation (`docs/`, `.memsync/state.md`, ROADMAP, decisions, etc.) to understand your project fully.
+They then update `.memsync/state.md` as they work.
+You keep all docs in sync with code changes via git.

+Future versions (v2.0) will automatically detect code changes and regenerate documentation.

+**Distributed documentation.
 Always current.
 Works everywhere.**

 ---